GovTechSG/seed-documentation/faqs/known-issues.md

 >- SEED does not support running other VPN clients together with Cloudflare WARP.
 >- We recommend not to turn on WARP and the VPN at the same time.

-2. Verify if you are running any VPN client concurrently with warp on and complete the following steps as needed:
+2. Verify if you are running any VPN client concurrently with warp turned on and complete the following steps as needed:

     a.
 If yes, make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.